Reputation Score: What Is It And Why Does It Matter?

 - Unflattering court records.
 A past mistake or court case could be throwing your personal reputation behind bars.

 - Bad news.
-Even just a harmless mention in a negative news item or blog can create a lifetime of bad press for your search engine presence.
+Even just one negative news item or blog can create a lifetime of bad press for your search engine presence.

 - Inconsistent profiles.
-Inconsistencies in your online info and across your digital profiles may be innocent enough, but they can do real damage to your internet visibility.
+Inconsistent information may be innocent enough, but it can do real damage to your personal brand.

-If your personal online reputation score could use some work, InternetReputation.com is here to help.
-As leaders in personal reputation management, we specialize in customized online strategies that turn your digital image around, and help you score the personal reputation do deserve.
+If your personal online reputation score could use some work, we're here to help.
+As leaders in personal reputation management, we specialize in customized online strategies that turn your digital image around and help you build the personal reputation you deserve.